-The second phase of reopening is set to begin on July 31st 2020.
-In Phase 2, Bali will reopen the island to all domestic tourists, including tourism attractions, such as waterfalls, temples, beaches and places of interest, as well as tourism activities and tours.
-This means that Indonesian tourists (and foreigners currently in Indonesia) will be able to travel and explore the island for the purpose of tourism.
+The second phase of reopening began on July 31st 2020.
+In Phase 2, Bali reopened the island to all domestic tourists, including tourism attractions, such as waterfalls, temples, beaches and places of interest, as well as tourism activities and tours.
+This means that Indonesian tourists (and foreigners currently in Indonesia) are now able to travel and explore the island for the purpose of tourism.

 Phase Three of Reopening

-The third and final phase of reopening includes a plan to reopen Bali to international tourism and foreign travellers.
-Phase 3 is set to begin on September 11th 2020, however, as mentioned above, this is subject to Covid-19 developments, and the re-opening of international borders is a National decision, not a Provincial one.
-Once Phase 3 is underway, then all tourism activities in Bali will be open for international visitors.
-Note, there has been no mention of when visa applications will resume, and the Immigration Office is still only open for very limited services that do not include tourist or temporary stay visas.
-Furthermore, during each Phase of Reopening, strict health protocols will be in place, including the wearing of masks and social distancing.
+The third and final phase of reopening includes the plan to reopen Bali to international tourism and foreign travellers.
+Phase 3 was rumoured to begin on September 11th 2020, however, as mentioned above, this has now been suspended until the end of 2020, subject to Covid-19 developments.
+Once Phase 3 is finally underway, all tourism activities in Bali will be open for international visitors with strict health protocols in place, including the wearing of masks and social distancing.